 I read this book in the evenings and as it is a collection of poetry it was a fast read and one that I enjoyed.
 It is the last in the collection so I still have to read the first two books first.

 Girl Logic by Iliza Shlesinger (Book Off)

 I love Iliza Shlesinger.
-She is probably one of my top three comedians and I find her comedy honest and relatable so when I heard she had written a book I added it to my Amazon wishlist but it was over £20 in the UK.
-I found this book in a second-hand bookstore called Book Off, just off Times Square, for only $9.50 so I definitely had to get it.
+She is probably one of my top three comedians and I find her comedy honest and relatable.
+So when I heard she had written a book I added it to my Amazon wishlist.
+But it was over £20 in the UK.
+I found this book in a second-hand bookstore called Book Off, just off Times Square.
+It was only $9.50 so I definitely had to get it.